MaryamAsgarinezhad/obsidian/NLP/Deep Learning Architectures.md

 Popular transformer based models:

-- **BERT (Bidirectional Encoder Representations from Transformers)**: Designed to pre-train deep bidirectional representations by conditioning on both left and right context in all layers.
-As a result, the pre-trained BERT model can be fine-tuned with just one additional output layer to create state-of-the-art models for a wide range of tasks.
+- **BERT (Bidirectional Encoder Representations from Transformers)**:

+  BERT is designed to pre-train deep bidirectional representations from unlabeled text by jointly conditioning on both left and right context in all layers.
+This means that, unlike traditional language models that might only predict each word based on previous words (left-to-right prediction), BERT takes into account the full context of a word—both what comes before and what comes after it.

 - **GPT (Generative Pre-trained Transformer)**: Uses a left-to-right architecture and can generate coherent and diverse text based on a given context.
 - **T5 (Text-To-Text Transfer Transformer)**: Converts all NLP problems into a unified text-to-text format, where the task is to convert one type of text into another.
 - **RoBERTa (Robustly Optimized BERT Approach)**: A variant of BERT optimized with more data and training iterations, showing improved performance.